davidkel/davidkel.github.io/docs/Operations/idsandparts.md

     --> Participant participant
 }
 ```
-The important point to note here is that an Identity is identifier by the identityId **Not** the name (the name being the Common Name of the certificate).
+The important point to note here is that an Identity is identifier by the identityId **NOT** the name (the name being the Common Name of the certificate).
 This means that you have many identities, all with the same `name` but they are not the same identity.

 When a request from a client comes into the business network the composer runtime will first obtain the public certificate of the identity making the request from fabric.
 It then extracts the `public key` from the certificate and creates a unique identitifer from that public key.
 This identitier is used to find the Identity asset in the registry and must match an entry with the same `identityId` value.
 If it doesn't find one you get a message similar to this one.
 ```